AFD-Net: Adaptive Fully-Dual Network for Few-Shot Object Detection: Experiments

-We visualize the variance of these four weights in base training phase ($K=200$) on PASCAL VOC and MS COCO benchmarks, as shown in Fig.~\ref{fig:5}.
-As for PASCAL VOC, it is illustrated that the stabilizing value of $\lambda_{conv}^{cls}$ is larger than $\lambda_{fc}^{cls}$ while $\lambda_{conv}^{reg}$ is lower compared with $\lambda_{fc}^{reg}$, representing that \textit{conv} extractor dominates the classification subtask but is less important than \textit{fc} extractor in bounding box regression in this experimental setup.
+We visualize the variation of these four weights in base training phase ($K=200$) on PASCAL VOC and MS COCO benchmarks, as shown in Fig.~\ref{fig:6}.
+As for PASCAL VOC, it is illustrated that the stable value of $\lambda_{conv}^{cls}$ is larger than $\lambda_{fc}^{cls}$ while $\lambda_{conv}^{reg}$ is lower compared with $\lambda_{fc}^{reg}$, representing that \textit{conv} extractor dominates the classification subtask but is less important than \textit{fc} extractor in bounding box regression in this experimental setup and implementation.
 Besides, we note that $\lambda_{i}^{cls}$ with $i \in\{\textit{conv}, \textit{fc}\}$ in classification subtask is larger than $\lambda_{i}^{reg}$ with $ i \in\{\textit{conv}, \textit{fc}\}$ in regression subtask respectively, indicating that performing classification generally needs more information than location estimation.
 When it comes to MS COCO, \textit{conv} extractor consistently leads the classification subtask while these two kinds of extractors almost have equal contributions to bounding box regression.
-Besides, all these four weights when stabilizing are larger than those in the experiments on PASCAL VOC respectively, showing that training on complex MS COCO dataset generally requires richer information.
+Besides, after stabilizing, all these four weights are larger than those in the experiments on PASCAL VOC respectively, showing that training on complex MS COCO dataset generally requires richer information.
 Analysis above validates the efficacy of Adaptive Fusion Mechanism when facing distinct subtasks and datasets.